mfirdaus354/project-hangman/README.md

 #### USAGE:
   By forking this repository, you are able to suggest some changes or to comment on something you have encountered.
 To do that, you can make a pull request upon pushed commits of the changes and/or comments

-  Pull requests will be reviewd in duly manner.
+  Pull requests will be reviewed in duly manner.

   please send an email to something2046@protonmail.com for further inquires regarding to this project